michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 11. When I was a child, as a child I spake, and as a child I thought, and as a child I reasoned; but when I had become a man I abolished these things of childhood.

-12. But now as in a mirror we see in a figure;Or, parable. but then- the face before the face.
-Now I know a little of much; but then shall I know even as I am known.
+12. But now as in a mirror we see in a figure;

 13. For these are the three that remain, faith and hope and love; but the greatest of these is love.